catalyst/moodle-tool_pdfpages/README.md

 In order to test how a URL will be converted and see the outcome, you can utilise the `/admin/tool/pdfpages/test.php` page in your browser.
 This will utilise the configured converter on the server side to carry out the conversion, creating the converted file in the Moodle file system and then serve up the PDF to the browser.

+In order to access this page, the logged in Moodle user needs to be an Admin or have a role with the capability `tool/pdfpages:createaccesskey` at the system level.

 This page takes the following query parameters:
 - url: (required) the ASCII encoded target URL (may be absolute URL or relative Moodle URL)